prozz/snstesting/README.md

 ![golangci-lint](https://github.com/prozz/snstesting/workflows/lint/badge.svg?branch=main)

 Package snstesting simplifies checking what messages arrive at any SNS topic from the inside of your integration tests.
+It does it by subscribing to SNS via ad-hoc SQS queue that is cleaned-up after the test.

 ### Usage